UK-BIS-Analysis/trademap/readme.md

 * ```assets/main.min.css``` is a minified version of styles/main.css which contain custom style information for the app.
 * ```assets/main.min.js``` is generated compiling the custom scripts or specific app logic.
 It uses requirejs to compile.

+#### Windows notes

+To run the build process on windows install the latest [Nodejs](http://www,nodejs.org) version which will include npm.
+Then from windows Powershell, in the directory of this visualization, run the following commands

+    npm update -g npm
+    npm install -g bower grunt grunt-cli
+    npm install
+    grunt

 ### Sources and API information:

 More details about the sources and the API can be found in the [data/sources/sources.md](data/sources/sources.md) file.

 ### Code style, notes & other practices

 * Normally external libraries would be excluded from the repository and be retrieved upon install using bower.
 However to make the visualization more portable, even on systems that do not have npm and bower installed they are included in this git repo.
 * Remember to modify the index.dev.html file instead of the index.html file in development.
 * Variables are preferably named using camelCase